top of page

 • Check the pay stub.

-• Become affiliated to a health institution authorized by the National Integrated Health System within 30 days after starting work.
-If you fail to do so, you will be automatically affiliated to the State Health Services Administration (ASSE) and you will get your medical care at public hospitals.
-See Health System here.
+• Joining a health centre approved by the National Integrated Health System within 30 days after starting work.
+If the individual fails to do so, they will automatically be enrolled in the State Health Services Administration (Spanish acronym: ASSE) and their health care will be provided in public hospitals.
+See more on the health care system here.

-What obligations do I have as a self-employed worker / employer?
+What are my obligations as a self-employed worker / independent employer?

-It is important for you to know that if you carry out an activity independently, you have the obligation to register with three organizations before starting the activity:
+It is important to know that anyone independently involved in an activity is required to register with three organizations before starting said activity:

 Other obligations:

-• Report to BPS the income, expenses, and any other changes in the activity of the workers you hire, within the established deadlines.
+• Reporting to the Social Security Bank any changes regarding income, expenses and any other changes in the activity of the employees by the set deadlines.

-• Make the payroll declaration with the information of the labor activity of workers from which the contributions are calculated and the payment invoice is issued.
+• Providing payroll with information on the employees’ work, on the basis of which contributions are calculated and the payment invoice is issued.

-• Make contributions in accordance with the applicable date according to the schedule established by BPS.
-Contributions are mandatory in all cases, whether you have employees or not.
+• Making tax payments by the applicable dates according to the schedule established by the Social Security Bank.
+Tax payments are mandatory in all cases, whether you have employees or not.

-The AFAPs are corporations that manage part of the contributions of workers to the BPS, contributions intended to cover the risks of disability, old age, and survival.
-These companies operate within the market, under a free competition regime, controlled by the Central Bank of Uruguay and pursuant to the provisions of Law 16,713.
+AFAPs are public limited companies that manage part of the taxes workers pay into the Social Security Bank, which go to covering disability risk, old age and survivor benefits.
+These companies operate within the market under a free-competition regime, are controlled by Uruguay’s Central Bank and must comply with the regulations of Law 16713.

-The available AFAPs that can be chosen in Uruguay are:
+The AFAPs in Uruguay which may be chosen are:

-When you receive income exceeding the amounts established by law, part of your contributions is administered by BPS and another part is transferred to an AFAP.
+When income is earned in an amount larger than that established by the law, part of the tax contributions is administered by the Social Security Bank, and another part is transferred to an AFAP.

 More information here: